robbert-vdh/yabridge/README.md

   VST 2.4 has no way to let the host know that those labels have been updated.
   Deactivating and reactivating the plugin will cause these labels to be updated again for the current patch.
-- The Cinnamon desktop environment has some quirks with its window management that affect yabridge's plugin editor embedding.
-Most notably some plugins may flicker while dragging windows around, and there may be [rendering issues](https://github.com/robbert-vdh/yabridge/issues/89) when using multiple monitors depending on which screen has been set as primary.
-Enabling the XEmbed [compatibility option](#compatibility-options) may help, but Wine's XEmbed implementation also introduces other rendering issues.

 There are also some (third party) plugin API extensions for that have not been implemented yet.
 See the [roadmap](./ROADMAP.md) for a list of future plans.